Holt59/modorganizer-python_plugins/README.md

 :information_source: &nbsp; I tried to document each plugin as best as I could, so some plugins might look overly commented.
 Some plugins requires to generate files using `PyQt5`, everything is explained in the `README.md` in the folder.

+## Common implementation details

+There is currently two way to ship of Python plugin for Mod Organizer 2:
+- Ship a single Python file (`.py`) and put it in the `plugins/` folder.
+The file should expose a `createPlugin()` or `createPlugins()` method that returns the created plugin or the list of created plugins.
+- Ship a Python module (folder) containing the plugin and put it in the `plugins/` folder.
+ This is now the recommended way if your plugins is made of multiple files or contains resources.
+This repository only contains example of this.

+When using the second version, the `createPlugin()` or `createPlugins()` functions must be exposed in the `__init__.py` file of the module.
+You should make sure to use relative imports when importing sub-modules to avoid issues (see the various plugins).

+*Note:* When using the simple `.py` file version, it is possible to ship resources or even a whole module by having user put them in `plugins/data`, but that is not recommended anymore.